English language requirements

 To be considered for acceptance to any of our campuses, you must demonstrate your mastery of English.
-If your native language is not English, we require that you take one of these two tests:
+If your native language is not English and English is not the language of instruction for your secondary/high school or college/university education, we require that you take one of these two tests:

 - Test of English as a Foreign Language (TOEFL) examination

 - International English Language Testing System (IELTS) examination (academic modules)

 The minimum accepted score for admission consideration for the TOEFL is 80 or better for the Internet-based test and 550 or better for the paper-based test.
 The IELTS examination is accepted with a 7 or better band score (academic modules).

 For admission selection, a UC campus may require a score higher than the minimum.

 Be sure to arrange to have your scores reported to the undergraduate admissions office at each campus to which you apply.
 These scores must be received no later than January if you're applying for the fall term.